dapr/docs/concepts/configuration/README.md

 `samplingRate` is used to enable or disable the tracing.
 To disable the sampling rate , set `samplingRate : "0"` in the configuration.
 The valid range of samplingRate is between 0 and 1 inclusive.
-The sampling rate determines whether a trace span should be sampled or not based on value. `samplingRate : "1"` will always sample the traces.By default, the sampling rate is 1 in 10,000
+The sampling rate determines whether a trace span should be sampled or not based on value. `samplingRate : "1"` samples all traces.
+By default, the sampling rate is (0.0001) or 1 in 10,000 traces.

 ### Middleware configuration